Matsés

 We have been developing sustainable fair-trade with the Matsés since 2016.
 All of our projects with the Matsés are directly coordinated with the Matsés leadership, and with the help and facilitation from Acaté Amazon Conservation.
 Acaté is an on-the-ground conservation organization founded in 2012 that works directly through projects developed and led by the Matsés to help maintain their self-sufficiency and cultural survival as they adapt to the outside world.
 For the projects, all of the Matsés are paid in advance at a fair price determined by and agreed upon by the communities and leaders.
 Acaté offers their expertise and advice to help the Matsés facilitate the trade but does not receive any percentage or monetary gain.

 We have been on multiple expeditions to the Matsés territory since 2017.
 Our mission is to visit and develop relationships with the many Matsés artisans we are working with while also documenting the processes behind the art.
-The long-term aim of our work is to ensure that the ancestral artistic practices are maintained and transmitted to the younger Matsés generations throughout their territory while introducing sustainable economy.
+The long-term aim of our work is to ensure that the ancestral artistic practices are maintained and transmitted to the younger Matsés generations throughout their territory while introducing a sustainable economy.